v4lproik/simple-blockchain-quickstart/README.md

  - Add an env variable which enumerates the functional domains that need to start
  - Add a switch for public/private access through RBAC
  - Add the gas component
+ - Add a test seeder and remove the blocks_test.db and genesis_test.db